The Future of Biometric Data Protection

 Verifiable Credentials (VCs) offer several key benefits for protecting biometric data:

-- Reduced Attack Surface: VCs distribute biometric information across user-controlled digital wallets, reducing the likelihood of successful attacks on a single repository, as there is no central target.
+• Reduced Attack Surface: By distributing biometric information across user-controlled digital wallets, VCs minimize the likelihood of successful attacks targeting a single centralized repository.

-- User Control: Individuals maintain control over their biometric data, deciding when and how to share it, which significantly boosts user trust and minimizes data misuse.
+• User Control: Individuals maintain complete control over their biometric data, choosing when and how it is shared, which enhances trust and minimizes the risk of misuse.

 Existing Regulations and Global Standards For Biometric Data Protection

-In addition to these national and state regulations, global standards play a pivotal role in shaping the future of biometric data protection.
-Standards set by international bodies like the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) ensure that biometric systems operate securely, efficiently, and interoperably across various industries and regions.
-Committees such as ISO/IEC JTC 1/SC 37 are focused on continuously updating these standards, addressing emerging threats such as biometric data spoofing and unauthorized access.
+In addition to these laws, international standards set by bodies like the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) ensure biometric systems operate securely, efficiently, and interoperable.
+Committees like ISO/IEC JTC 1/SC 37 focus on addressing emerging threats, such as biometric data spoofing and unauthorized access.

 Conclusion: The Future of Biometric Data Protection